Bobbie Baby Formula Review

 To sum up Bobbie infant formula

-If you’re on the hunt for a European baby formula that can legally be purchased in the U.S., Bobbie is worth checking out.
 While some people might be put off by the FDA scrutiny, I’m actually reassured by it knowing that this isn’t something that got approved by accident.
 (I might be alone in that opinion, though.
 Time will tell.)

-If nothing else, hopefully, the appearance of Bobbie will make U.S. formula manufacturers nervous about their own products and rethink the amount of palm oil, corn syrup they have knocking around in their formulations.
+If nothing else, hopefully, the appearance of Bobbie will make U.S. formula manufacturers nervous about their own products and rethink the amount of palm oil, soy and corn syrup they have knocking around in their formulations.

 If you’d like to check it out for yourself, you can find Bobbie formula on their website.
+Use the code Chick10 for 10% off.

 What are your thoughts on Bobbie or European baby formula vs. U.S. formulas?